prodcasio/ENCOMP/README.md

 ** ENCOMP ** is a dictionary compression method, developed on ** Python ** language.
 It is ranked as the best on the internet, given comparisons with the two most popular compression methods: ** 7z ** and ** Winzip **.
+Its use should be intended for sending encrypted and compressed messages to prevent third parties from intercepting communications.
+For efficient encryption, generate a dictionary containing the same words as the original "Italia2.txt" but in mixed order.
 ***
  - HOW DOES IT WORK